146 further coronavirus cases in Stratford-on-Avon

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Stratford-on-Avon.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

-The figures also show that four in five people in Stratford-on-Avon have received two doses of a Covid-19 vaccine.
+The figures also show that three-quarters of people in Stratford-on-Avon have received a booster dose of a Covid-19 vaccine.

-The latest figures show 96,998 people had received both jabs by August 30 (Monday) – 81% of those aged 18 and over, based on the number of people on the National Immunisation Management Service database.
+The latest figures show 94,358 people had received a booster or third dose by March 8 (Tuesday) – 73% of those aged 12 and over, based on the number of people on the National Immunisation Management Service database.